 Federal law makes provision for your health information to be released to an appropriate health oversight agency, public health authority or attorney, provided that a work force member or business associate believes in good faith that we have engaged in unlawful conduct or have otherwise violated professional or clinical standards and are potentially endangering one or more patients, workers or the public.

-Other uses and disclosures will be made only with your written authorization and you may revoke the authorization except to the extent we have taken action in reliance upon the authorization.
+Other uses and disclosures will be made only with your written authorization and you may revoke the authorization except to the extent we have already taken action in reliance upon your authorization.

 Your Rights Regarding Your Health Information